 Some people aren’t going to be ready to dive in to a 6-month coaching program with you off the bat.
 I like to offer a entry-level, but premium, option to work 1-on-1 together so someone can see if they like it.
 I’m confident that if we’re a good fit and we work together once, they’ll want to work together again.

-I like to offer this type of service through a 1-time 90-minute intensive session (a BizStorming session with me).
-This is such a great option to have on tap because it works for 2 types of clients: a) the client who just has a few questions or wants to work through one area of her business, and so a 1-time solo session works for her and b) the client that’s not ready to commit to your premium offer, but is still interested in working with you.
+You could offer a one-time intensive (like a 60 or 90-minute 1-time session) or even an entire VIP Day.
+This is such a great option to have on tap because it works for 2 different types of clients: a) the client who just has a few questions or wants to work through one area of her business/life/health/finances and b) the client that’s not ready to commit to your premium offer, but is still interested in working with you.

 If you use certain programs or services in your business or life that you really love, see if they have an affiliate program!
 For me, it makes sense to become an affiliate of certain programs or services I love, because I’m often referring clients or friends to programs I use.
 I take it super seriously though.
 If I don’t like something, I don’t care whether they have the best affiliate program around.
 It means more to me that people come to trust my recommendation and opinion on a product.
 Trust me, it’s not worth it in the long run.

 Here are a few ways you can share your affiliate links/promos with your community…